charvolant/de-calixtinus/doc/CONFIG.md

   # Named calendar definitions
 regions:
   # Region definitions and hierarchy
+caches:
+  # Stores for generated plans and the like
 debug:
   # Set to true for additional information on planning failures and the like
 ```